Lucy in London: Production history

 Lucy in London came about as part of Lucille Ball's 1966-1967 contract renewal with CBS.
 At the time, she was producing and starring in The Lucy Show for the network.
 The agreement gave her the option to star in three specials that would be produced independent of her weekly program.
 Ball originally planned a production where she would co-star with Mitzi Gaynor as two nuns touring Europe, followed by a French-based production called Lucy in Paris and a Middle Eastern comedy called Lucy in Arabia.
 None of those projects gained footing, and instead Ball, through her company Desilu Productions and ITV franchisee ABC Weekend TV, opted to shoot Lucy in London.
 Impressed by his work, Ball hired Steve Binder to direct the special.

 The concept for Lucy in London was set up in an episode of The Lucy Show called "Lucy Flies to London".
 Much of that episode, which involved Lucy’s unfamiliarity with air travel, was based on an unsold pilot written and shot in 1960.

-However Lucy In London was not explicit in its connection to The Lucy Show, and character Lucy's surname Carmichael was not mentioned, nor the name of her boss, Mr. Mooney.
+However Lucy In London was not explicit in its connection to The Lucy Show.
 This would accommodate viewers who may not have seen The Lucy Show prior to the standalone special.

 Laurence Olivier was signed to appear in Lucy in London, but withdrew from the production prior to shooting.